 D'Arienzo wanted Argentine tango to have a simplistic, steady beat like European tango.
 Very white bread, but impressivley bombastic.
 No opportunity for people to snuggle up too close and feel passion.
 Why the generals loved him as they tried in every way they could to kill tango.

-There now exists an unwritten but Golden Rule for DJs:
+Unwritten but Golden Rule for DJs:

 If a good dancer who has obviously been around tango for a while and is familiar with dancing in BA, or is from there or Uruguay, asks you to play D'Arienzo, you're supposed to know that they mean ONLY something from between 1935 - 38/9.
 Milongueros in general are very insistent - emotional - about this preference.
 They don't like D'Arienzo without Biagi.
 Reasons obvious.